compilercomplied/goris/README.md

 | --------------- | ------------------- | --------------- | --------------- |
 | 4 byte          | 4 byte              | 4 byte          | variable        |

 Each fragment is then built into a simple struct that contains the available actions.
+The fragments are serialized and deserialized in the same order that appears in the defined struct (that is, action->key->value)

 ```go
 type ProtocolRequest struct {